gzhaha/myBase-Plugins/plugins/README.md

 This Plugin can change the markdown syntax contents in info item to HTML.
 You can access to this function by selecting the contents and by right click menu -> Text Utilities -> mdText2html

 ### 2.2 Markdownattach.js
-This Plugin can change the .md attachment to HTML info item.
+This Plugin can display the .md attachment in the HTML info item.
 You can access to this function by right click the .md attachment menu -> .mdatt2InfoItem.

 ## 3. WordCount.js
 This plugin can be used to calculate the word count of the selected contents of the info item.
 You can access to this function by selecting the content and via right click menu -> Text Utilities -> Word Count.